family dispute arbitration in Homestead, Florida 33039

 From the outset, tensions were high.
 Maria requested a buyout of $160,000 for her half share, arguing that the property's market value warranted that amount, while Javier countered with an offer of $95,000, citing the costs he would incur to renovate and maintain the house.
 Both sides submitted appraisals and financial documents, with Maria emphasizing liquidity needs, and Javier focusing on the sentimental value and long-term rental income projections.

-The arbitration hearings, held over multiple sessions from April to September, turned into verbal battles, with each side airing personal grievances and mistrust accumulated over years.
-Arbitrator Mitchell had to repeatedly steer conversations back to facts and evidence.
+The arbitration hearings, held over multiple sessions from April to September, turned into verbal battles, with each side airing personal grievances and mistrust accumulated over years. the claimant had to repeatedly steer conversations back to facts and evidence.
 Maria’s attorney highlighted her urgent need for funds to cover back taxes and medical bills.
 Javier’s counsel underscored his commitment to preserving the family legacy and maintaining stable housing for their father.

 In July, the arbitrator ordered a professional property inspection which revealed significant foundation damages estimated at $40,000 in repairs—raising new questions about the price offers and feasibility of rental conversion.